How Much Does a Personal Injury Lawyer Cost?

 When you work with a lawyer who accepts your case on a contingency basis, you won’t have to worry about paying any legal fees or expenses until you receive a settlement.
 This offers significant peace-of-mind, especially if you can’t work due to your injury.

-If you work with the Symkoviak Law Firm, you will have no up-front or out-of-pocket costs and we collect no legal fees until and unless we recover damages for your car accident, dog bite, slip and fall or any other personal injury.
+If you work with the Symco Injury Law, you will have no up-front or out-of-pocket costs and we collect no legal fees until and unless we recover damages for your car accident, dog bite, slip and fall or any other personal injury.

 Do I Have to Pay to Hire a Utah Personal Injury Lawyer?

-Technically, you do not have to pay any money to a personal injury lawyer who works on a contingency fee basis, as we do here at the Symkoviak Law Firm.
+Technically, you do not have to pay any money to a personal injury lawyer who works on a contingency fee basis, as we do here at the Symco Injury Law.

 Some Utah personal injury attorneys will take your case without you ever paying so much as a dollar out of your pocket.
 When you work a law firm to represent you on a contingency basis, your lawyer will handle every aspect of your case and cover all expenses on your behalf.
 They will document your claim, file a demand with the at-fault party’s insurance company and negotiate a settlement.
 Although some cases require filing a lawsuit to compel the insurance company to cooperate, the majority of cases are settled before legal action becomes necessary.